norfolkuncertainty/devopsdaysnz2018/daytwo.md

 Stage 3

 - Support + ops teams
-- Dedicated team for roadmaps and requests
+- Dedicated team for road maps and requests
 - Team rotation allowed people to get a deeper understanding of the environment/products
 - rotation caused context switching

 Stage 4

-- 5 independatnt teams
+- 5 Independent teams
 - own what you build
 - cross team coordination
 - Still have tributes to ensure incidents are managed - mitigates shared code having no ownership